plutomi/plutomi/services/shared/README.md

 ### Shared Utils

-Anything shared by more than one service or consumer etc should go in here.
-Things like the logger
+Anything reused (mostly in the backend) by the api and the consumer should go here.
+Things like generating IDs, or logging to Axiom.